cjprybol/uCSV.jl/docs/src/man/declaring-column-element-types.md

 ## DateTimes

 The same techniques demonstrated for other types also apply here.
-To make it interesting, let's try handling multiple encodings at once.
 ```jldoctest
 julia> using uCSV, DataFrames